 We are the Royal Alexandra Hospital Foundation, dedicated to creating passionate community support for the Royal Alexandra Hospital.
 Find out more about us, learn about our current campaigns, and discover how to support the Royal Alexandra Hospital.

-When you’re dealing with patients from Edmonton’s inner city, it requires a different approach and a different mindset.
+When you’re caring for patients from Edmonton’s inner city, it requires a different approach and a different mindset.

-When someone arrives at our Emergency Department with a broken arm, we will obviously do our best to help them.
-But what if they broke their arm because of addiction or homelessness?
+When someone arrives at the Royal Alexandra Hospital's Emergency Department with a broken arm, the medical team there will obviously do their best to help them.
+But what if someone broke their arm because of addiction or homelessness?
 Helping someone deal with the bigger issues that caused their broken arm will ultimately help them more than just the fracture treatment.

 By engaging a different approach to these high risk patients, we have the opportunity to provide them with the services that they really need.
 By doing things differently, we have an opportunity to find better, long-term solutions to these very significant health issues.